 While there are over-the-counter (OTC) treatments, and certain salons may offer the procedure, there are risks involved and the procedure should be performed by a dental professional.
 It can make a particular difference to those with yellow tones in their teeth, but not everyone is suited to teeth whitening (e.g. those with gum disease), and it doesn’t work on dentures, veneers, crowns, or fillings.

 Who performs the teeth whitening procedure?

 Teeth whitening is usually considered a cosmetic treatment and is done privately in most cases.
-Treatments and prices can vary.
+Treatments and prices of teeth whitening treatment can vary.
 It is usually advisable to discuss a treatment plan and price estimate with the professional before committing to the procedure.
 Whitening is safe when carried out by a registered dental professional.
 In the UK only dentists or dental professionals (e.g. hygienists) can carry out teeth whitening.
 It is very rarely performed on the NHS, and only in cases where it is a medical treatment only, such as nerve death.

 Can teeth whitening be done at home?

 Teeth whitening can also be done using home kits, but the percentage of hydrogen peroxide, the chemical used to whiten the teeth, does not come in such high doses in over-the-counter teeth whitening kits.
 Legally these kits cannot contain the same amount of hydrogen peroxide as treatments offered by dental professionals.
 Often OTC treatments do not contain enough for the treatment to be effective.